Chatonz/Chatonz.github.io/_pages/about.md

 **[From Guesswork to Guarantee: Towards Faithful Multimedia Web Forecasting with TimeSieve](https://arxiv.org/pdf/2405.19647)**

 Songning Lai, Ninghui Feng, Jiechao Gao, Hao Wang, Haochen Sui, Xin Zou, Jiayu Yang, **Wenshuo Chen**, Lijie Hu, Hang Zhao, Xuming Hu, Yutao Yue
-- Our research provides faithful technical support and theoretical support to the field of time series forecasting, promising to advance the development and reliability of forecasting methods within the industry.
-Through these efforts, we aim to bolster the trustworthiness of models, ultimately supporting decision-making processes that rely on accurate and consistent predictions.

 </div>
 </div>